-The remaining share options at 30 June 2020 in respect of good leavers have lapsed in terms of the Scheme rules.
+The remaining share options at 30 June 2021 in respect of good leavers have lapsed in terms of the Scheme rules.
 These options remain unexercised despite ongoing attempts to trace the affected participants.
 The Trustees have, however, resolved to allow these participants to exercise their share options should they be traced in future.

-Remaining share options at 30 June 2020 41 172
+2021 2020 Remaining share options 40 124 41 172